- Hahnbee Choi, Cert. CN

 Fish can be sourced from raw feeding suppliers, grocery stores, or fishing (wild-caught).
 Avoid fish in vegetable oils (olive oil is an exception), tomato sauce, smoked, or added sodium.
-Ideally, find frozen fish or canned fish in water with no added salt.
+Ideally, find frozen or canned fish in water with no added salt.

 Sensitivities & Allergies

 Thiaminase is an enzyme that breaks down vitamin B1 or thiamine.
-Many raw feeders are aware of the thiaminase dilemma and have seen the recommendation to feed and store thiaminase fish away from the rest of the meal.
+Many raw feeders know the thiaminase dilemma and have seen the recommendation to feed and store thiaminase fish away from the rest of the meal.
 While this is a safe rule to follow, it will not leach into the whole meal if you feed whole fish unless a thiaminase-containing fish is completely ground in, which increases the surface exposure.
 If you'd like to be on the safer side, feed/store all thiaminase-containing fish separately from the meal.
 Cooking and steaming deactivates thiaminase; therefore, tinned or cooked/steamed fish can be fed without worry.
 Learn more about thiaminase here and here.